SwarnavaDhar/My-Tiny-Projects/README.md

 ### 12. Cuberto Clone
 Tried replicating the Cuberto website using HTML, CSS, JavaScript, Locomotive Scroll, GSAP, and Shery.js.
 This project is not an exact clone but incorporates new and innovative features.

+### 13. Resize Property
+Made a tiny project, showcasing the less known 'resize' property.

+### 14. Draggable Element
+Made a tiny project, using HTML, CSS and Javascript, user can drag elements according anywhere in the screen, and it moves accordingly with the mouse.

+### 15. Draggable Image Slider
+Made a tiny project, using HTML, CSS and Javascript, an image slider which moves according to the mouse drag direction of the user.

+### 16. Tab Detection
+Made a tiny tab detecion system, using HTML, CSS and Javascript, when user swtches between tabs, it detects that.

+### 17. Text in Image
+Text in Image basically showcases a random text which has a transparent color and instead of the color there's a image in the background.

+### 18. Infinity Slider
+Made an Infinity slider using HTML, CSS very common and widely used.

 These projects reinforce fundamental concepts and provide practical examples of web design techniques.